mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/bindTargets.md

 ### 2. The Storage Path

 The storage path usually points to a file.
-If omitted, it defaults to the current file.
+If omitted, it defaults to the containing file.
+Containing file means the file the bind target or field, that the bind target is part of, is in.

 #### Example